 - Memory devices

-The Memory in a Computer is a subsystem of a digital processing system which can store digital data and binary coded instructions.
+Memory in a Computer is a subsystem of a digital processing system which can store digital data and binary-coded instructions.
 One can imagine that a Memory is made of a large number of cells that stores a 0 or a 1 bit.
 The memory circuit plays an important role in the operation of a Computer.

 Use of Computer Memory

-Memory in a Computer system stores digital data and binary coded instructions in its cells.
+Computer system stores digital data and binary-coded instructions in its memory cells.
 The number of cells gives the capacity of the Memory.
-A Computer needs to communicate with memory and other components to perform an operation as per command.
+A computer must communicate with memory and other components to perform an operation as per command.
 During its operation Computer reads instructions from the Memory.

 Types of Memory in Computer Systems